stafiprotocol/developer/docs/develop_cosmos_lsd/contract.md

 - `stake`:
   - Attached with wasm invocation, users can stake token and get LSD token from source chain by ibc transfer function
   - Users can call smart contract directly in neutron chain to stake
-- `stake_lsm`: Users can stake their LSM to get LSD token avoiding 21 days unboding period
+- `stake_lsm`: Users can stake their LSM to get LSD token avoiding 21 days unbonding period
-- `unstake`: Anyone who owns LSD token can call this function, LSD token will be burnt and users have to wait unboding period of time to withdraw their assets
+- `unstake`: Anyone who owns LSD token can call this function, LSD token will be burnt and users have to wait unbonding period of time to withdraw their assets
 - `withdraw`: When unstake become mature, users can withdraw

 ### Stack